lukeoson/lukeoson-mkdocs/docs/subnetting-101.md

-??? note "No Worries"

-    🔕 **Do not be alarmed.** Most people use a subnet calculator in the real world. 😌
+??? note "🔕 **Do not be alarmed.** Most people use a subnet calculator in the real world. 😌"

     - [x] Here is my go to [Visual Subnet Calc](https://www.davidc.net/sites/default/subnets/subnets.html?network=).